Elod Gyenge

-Elod L. Gyenge is a professor of Chemical and Biological Engineering at the faculty of Applied Science in University of British Columbia in Vancouver, BC, Canada.
+Elod Lajos Gyenge is a professor of Chemical and Biological Engineering at the faculty of Applied Science in University of British Columbia in Vancouver, BC, Canada.
 He is also an associate member of the Clean Energy Research Center of UBC Vancouver campus.
-Elod Gyenge has been nominated for several teaching and research awards including Japanese Society for Promotion of Science (JSPS) Fellowship at Osaka University and the recipient of the distignshuied Elisabeth and Leslie Gould Endowed Professorship at UBC from 2007 to 2014.
+Gyenge has been nominated for several teaching and research awards including Japanese Society for Promotion of Science (JSPS) Fellowship at Osaka University and the recipient of the distinguished Elisabeth and Leslie Gould Endowed Professorship at UBC from 2007 to 2014.
 His research has been toward development of electrochemical systems such as fuel cells, batteries and electrosynthesis systems.
 He is also an appointed professor in the engineering school of Osaka University in Japan.